Beside the Mountain

 • Salt complements the flavor, specifically with the dates.
 I like to use good quality sea salt as it is a good source of minerals.
 Here's a link to my favorite sea salt brand.

 • Freshly grated ginger is the star ingredient of these protein balls, bringing out the amazing flavor.
 Ginger is well known as an anti-inflammatory meaning it will decrease inflammation in the body.
+If you only have powdered ginger you can use 1 tablespoon instead of fresh ginger.

 • Coconut oil helps these protein balls stick together well.
+Butter can be used if you don't have any coconut oil in your cupboard.

 Tips when using dates